may-techwriter/Sample_TechnicalDocumentation/README.md

 This repository features:

+Flow Diagram — a visual overview of the system’s logic
-- **API references** written in OpenAPI and validated with Postman and cURL
+- **API references** defined in OpenAPI and validated with Postman and cURL
+- **Authorization setup** with instructions to securely access and consume the system
-- **Configuration guides** that allow you to decide how you want the system to behave
+- **Configuration guides** to customize how the system behaves to suit your needs
-- **Release notes** with impact analysis across software versions
+- **Release notes** with impact analysis across software version
-- **Internal documentation** for R&D and architecture teams
-- **Flow diagram** to help you understand the logic of the system
+- **Flow diagram** with a visual overview of the system's logic

 ## 🛠️ Tools & Methods